 The crime is on the list of crimes that count as a strike

 Are you or a loved one facing penalties due to the three strikes law?
-If so, contact the team of highly skilled Orange County felony attorneys at The SoCal Law Network to defend you against your charges.
+If so, contact the team of highly skilled Laguna Hills and Orange County criminal attorneys at The SoCal Law Network to defend you against your charges.
 Call 949-305-7995 to schedule a free consultation today.

 Contact Us Today